wzy816/indexes/big data.md

   - inter-record spatial locality and high cache performance compared with NSM
   - less reconstruction cost compared with DSM
 - [A Case for Fractured Mirrors](https://www.vldb.org/conf/2002/S12P03.pdf)
+  - one copy of DSM and one copy of DSM, declustered and stored on the same disk, being logically identical

 ### KV